ACSLabUVic/diverse-predatory-niche/README.md

 ## Trait analyses (Figure ED1)
 See `hum_pred.Rmd` chunk 19

 These scripts have been run using R version 4.0.4 - Copyright (C) 2022 The R Foundation for Statistical Computing.
-See the renv folder for the packages (and dependencies) used within this project.